 Whether it is intentional, subtle or subconscious, parents can have a great affect on the thinking and decision making of their children after a divorce.
-This is called parental alienation, and an experienced attorney can educate you about the signs you should be on the alert for.
+When manipulative behavior is used to cause a child to become estranged from the other parent, this is called parental alienation, and an experienced attorney can educate you about the signs you should be on the alert for.

 Creating Distance In A Relationship